gadget114514/NNEvents/README.md

 # NNEvents

-This is example of using MessagePipe.
+This is example of using Unity MessagePipe.

 https://github.com/Cysharp/MessagePipe